TorBrit/sf-bikeindex/docs/poa.md

 - Since this is a small app, can we do without (many) additional packages?
   - We don't have much state or any authentication.
-  - Design can be done with plain component-level CSS.
-Tailwind is awesome but I don't think it's worth the investment.
-Same for CSS pre-processors.
+  - Tailwind is good enough for simple and fast UI design.
+Angular Material could've worked as well, though it is a much heavier package and this app is lightweight.

 - We are going to need tests.
 Which ones?

   - Unit tests seems like no-brainer.
 Angular has built-in support.